maxeymr/meanstack_docker/README.md

 node_modules/ The ignore file may be hidden so you will have to view hidden files.
 ```

-Build the docker image for angular:dev from a terminal (make sure to cd to the angular folder first) with the following command&
+Build the docker image for angular:dev from a terminal (make sure to cd to the angular folder first) with the following command

 ```
 docker build --rm -t angular:dev .